qingushu/Columbia-CSEE-W4119/DESIGN.md

    - Peers can be queried (via CLI/API) for the current voting results.
    - The vote count is computed by scanning the local blockchain and aggregating candidate IDs.
+   - To enable fault tolerance, we will query each peer in the network and get the most frequent/ most agreed on voting results.

 7. **Resilience:**
    - In case a peer falls behind, it can request the full chain using `REQUEST_CHAIN` upon restart.